-Under the Scotland Act 2016, some social security powers will be devolved to the Scottish Parliament.
+Under the Scotland Act 2016, some social security powers have been devolved to the Scottish Parliament.
 These powers will account for around 15 per cent of the total Scottish benefits bill.
 The majority of the devolved benefits will be delivered directly by Scotland’s new social security agency.
 Discretionary Housing Payments and the Scottish Welfare Fund will continue to be delivered by local authorities.

 The Scottish Government has launched their new social security system, the first new Scottish public service since devolution.
 The system will be based on dignity and respect, and we have confirmed that there will be no contracting with the private sector in our assessment model.